talasjudit/QIB_tech_assessment/genome/README.md

 **2. Quick preprocessing to identify database type**

-I ran out of time to compile a local BLAST database (the remote search was very slow) but here is what I would have done.
-Caveat to say I have not debugged the solution scripts to Question 1 (`scripts/01_preprocessing_snippets.sh` and `scripts/01_species_identification.sh`).
-I included the results from the first halfof my preprocessing script to show the snippets it extracted.

-It is very time consuming to run a BLAST search on the whole genome without any context.
+It is time consuming to run a BLAST search on the whole genome without any context.
 To get context I decided to randomly sample my genome to get 10 x 500bp queries and run this against my database.

 Execute preprocessing script